liamcottle/reticulum-meshchat/README.md

 - Supports receiving and saving images and attachments sent from Sideband.
 - Supports sending an announce to the network.
 - Supports setting a custom display name to send in your announce.
-- Supports viewing peers discovered from announces.
+- Supports viewing and searching peers discovered from announces.

 ## How does it work?